MATRIX OF SERVICES AT DPS

 |Family Resource Coordinators |

 are focused on working with families to access resources and provide supports.
-Providers include East End Community Services, Omega CDC, Dayton Children’s Hospital, McKinley United Methodist, and the YMCA of Greater Dayton.
+Providers include East End Community Services, Omega CDC, Dayton Children’s Hospital, McKinley United Methodist, Grace United Methodist, and the YMCA of Greater Dayton.

 |Using national models, City Connects and Communities in Schools staff provide a variety of supports to families and students to support learning goals.||Two Generation services are focused on evidence-based services to children and families.
 There are Individual Service Plans for children and adults, using the Family Resource center model and EMPath—two national models.
 Interventions focused on family life domains: income, employment, education, housing, healthcare access, mental health, substance abuse, child|

 |Provides evidence-based math and reading instruction for 4 hours per week per subject.
 Summer services are provided by organizations.
 Providers include Omega CDC, East End Community Services, YMCA of Greater Dayton, Dayton Children’s Hospital, and Revival Center Ministries.
 The organizations also offer family engagement activities and workshops.
 Staff include certified teachers and other assistant teachers.
 Partners provide other supports, e.g., visual and performing arts, sports, fitness, and youth development.|